buttplugio/buttplug-js/README.md

   WebBluetooth device communication manager.
 This will allow connection to hardware in browsers that have WebBluetooth connectivity (Chromium/Blink based browsers like Chrome, Microsoft Edge, Brave, Opera, etc...)

 See the README in each of the project directories for more info on the projects.

+# Tugged Buttplug JS and WASM

+There will be no back-sharing with buttplug with our implementation of the PowerBlow that code will remain as-is in our repository.